plone/documentation/docs/conceptual-guides/package-management.md

 In the Plone community, constraints are sometimes called "version pins."

-As a best practice, pip should always be used inside a specific {term}`virtualenv` to keep the packages separate from other applications.
+As a best practice, pip should always be used inside a specific Python {term}`virtual environment` to keep the packages separate from other applications.

 (manage-packages-mxdev-label)=